Cincopa Video Marketing Automation 101 – Here is how it’s done, Step by Step.

 The captured leads will also be available on Cincopa’s User level analytics for tracking.

-Cincopa’s user and audience level Video Analytics will provide valuable insights on a video’s audience level engagement to complement HubSpot’s timeline video events.
+Cincopa’s user and audience level Video Analytics will provide valuable insights on a video’s audience level engagement to complement HubSpot’s timeline video events and help you understand what is a good number for “% video played” between engaged and none engaged users for utilization in HubSpot’s lead scoring.

 Galleries can be embedded into any HTML supporting platform.